jarv/jarv.org/content/projects.md

 <section class="projects">
   I'm continually thinking of fun things to create in my spare time.
   More often than not, there is little time spare and no time to hack on things outside of work.
-  Among a bunch of unfinished work, some of the smaller projects actually make it.

-  Here is a list them I have put online over the years:
+  In a sea of unfinished work, here is list of small projects that I have put online over the years:

 |
 | --- | --- |  --- |